-I am grateful to many people, organizations and institutions for their help during my researches which culminated in this publication.
-My profound appreciation goes to the libraries, archives and research centers of the following institutions: University of Zurich, Swiss Federal Institute of Technology Zurich, University of Applied Sciences Winterthur, University of Basel, University of Geneva, École Polytechnique Lausanne, École Polytechnique Palaiseau, École Normale Supérieure Lyon, Pierre & Marie Curie University Paris, University of Milan, Sapienza University Rome, University of Pisa, University of Bologna, Humboldt University Berlin, Goethe University Frankfurt, Georg August University Goettigen, University of Vienna, Charles University Prague, University of Salamanca, University of Oxford, University of Cambridge, University of Southern Queensland, National University of Singapore, The Chinese University of Hong Kong, University of Nigeria Nsukka, Massachusetts Institute of Technology, University of California Los Angeles, and a host of others.
-Kindly accept my succinct but heartfelt gratitude in lieu of the several pages which I know would be required to list and thank you all.
+I am grateful to many people, organizations and institutions for their help during my research-hauls which culminated in this publication.
+My profound appreciation goes to the libraries, archives, and research centers of the following institutions: University of Zurich, Swiss Federal Institute of Technology Zurich, University of Applied Sciences Winterthur, University of Basel, University of Geneva, University of Bern, École Polytechnique Lausanne, École Polytechnique Palaiseau, École Normale Supérieure Lyon, Institut de Hautes Études Scientifiques Bures-sur-Yvette, Pierre & Marie Curie University Paris, University of Milan, Sapienza University of Rome, University of Pisa, University of Bologna, Goethe University Frankfurt, Georg August University Goettigen, Humboldt University Berlin, University of Vienna, Charles University Prague, University of Salamanca, University of Oxford, University of Cambridge, University of Southern Queensland, National University of Singapore, South China University of Technology Guangzhou, Wuhan University, Shanghai Jiao Tong University, The Chinese University of Hong Kong, Indian Institute of Technology Bombay, University of Mumbai, University of Madras, University of Calcutta, Osaka University, University of Tokyo, Cairo University, Al-Azhar University Cairo, Alexandria University, University of al-Qarawiyyin Fez, University of Nigeria Nsukka, University of Ghana Accra, Massachusetts Institute of Technology, University of California Los Angeles, University of São Paulo, and a host of others.
+Kindly accept my succinct but heartfelt gratitude, in lieu of the several pages which I know, would be required in order to list and thank you all.

 UNSUNG HEROES AND COINCIDENCES